philbuchanan/Accordion-Shortcodes/readme.txt

 == Upgrade Notice ==
 = 2.2 =
-Added contextual admin help tab to posts and pages with link to full plugin documentation.
+Better accessibility and added contextual admin help tab to posts and pages with link to full plugin documentation.

 = 2.1.1 =
 Fixes a few minor issues accidentally introduced in the 2.1 update.